iodigital-com/io-technology/data/blog/making-web-workers-enjoyable.md

 ## Background

-In the ever-evolving landscape of web development, the pursuit of creating responsive applications is a shared objective among developers.
+In the dynamic and ever-evolving landscape of web development, developers universally strive to create responsive applications.
-The aim is typically to achieve a seamless user experience by maintaining a minimum of 60 frames per second, a standard set by the highly responsive[^1] mobile apps that users have grown accustomed to.
+The goal is to deliver a seamless user experience, maintaining a minimum of 60 frames per second, a benchmark set by the highly responsive[^1] mobile apps that users have become accustomed to.
+Furthermore, unhandled user input can lead to a subpar user experience, underscoring the importance of comprehensive input handling in the quest for optimal responsiveness.
-However, this can often pose a significant challenge due to the single-threaded[^2] nature of JavaScript.
+However, this can often present a significant challenge due to the single-threaded[^2] nature of JavaScript.

-In the current era, with an abundance of frontend libraries at our disposal, it’s increasingly easy to compromise on performance as these libraries consume substantial resources.
+In the current era, with an abundance of frontend libraries at our disposal, it’s increasingly easy to compromise on performance and responsiveness as these libraries consume substantial resources.
 This implies that when JavaScript is tasked with heavy computations or data processing, it can result in an unresponsive or janky user interface (UI), leading to user dissatisfaction.
 Therefore, it is crucial to manage resources effectively to ensure a smooth and responsive UI.